 - Exterior decorations must be plugged into a outlet designed for exterior use (GFCI).

-Christmas Tree Fire Safety At Your Home (Live-cut trees are not allowed on campus)
+Christmas Tree Fire Safety At Your Home (Live Christmas trees are not allowed on campus)

-Christmas trees are beautiful and can give a festive symbol to the holiday season.
-Christmas Trees, if not properly cared for, can lead to fire during the holiday season.
-Following these safety tips will help ensure that you and your family have a safe and happy holiday experince:
+Christmas trees are beautiful and can be a festive symbol to the holiday season.
+Christmas trees, if not properly cared for, may lead to a fire during the holiday season.
+Following these safety tips will help provide a higher level of safety for you and your family to have a safe and happy holiday experience:

 - Select the location for your Christmas tree carefully, keeping it away from fireplaces, heating vents, wall furnaces, and other heat-producing appliances that may dry out the tree.

 - When you get your tree home, saw at least one inch off the trunk and mount the tree in a stand that holds water.
-Keep the water level above the cut.
-This will keep the tree fresh and green while reducing the risk of fire.
+Keep the water level at least 2 inches above the cut.
+This will help keep the tree fresh and green while reducing the risk of fire.

 - Exercise care with extension cords.
 Use no more than three sets of lights per extension cord.
 Do not place the cords under rugs or in paths of travel.
 Avoid connecting two or more extension cords together.

 - When you take down your tree, do not attempt to burn it in your fireplace.
-Dry trees throw off a tremendous amount of heat and and can create a dangerous chimney fires cause by rapid build up of creosote.
-After use take the used tree to your local recycler and have it processed into mulch for your yard.
+Dried trees produce a tremendous amount of heat, can create a chimney fire caused by a rapid build up of creosote, and will put off excessive amounts of flying hot embers that could ignite a fire in your chimney, on your roof or escape from your fireplace into your living space.
+After use, take the tree to your local recycling center or dispose of it properly.

 Have a happy and safe holiday season!
 If you have any questions regarding decorative materials, please contact the University Fire Marshal Michael Long at (502)-852-3473 or email@example.com.